 The Design Center Team anticipates updating this document as needed, and we’d appreciate your input along the way.
 If you have suggestions on sections or language we should add, please let us know by emailing email@example.com.

-As part of the Milstein Center's community of Centers, we contribute to (support, adhere to, subscribe to, align with) the Library's existing agreements of atmosphere, care and accountability.
+As part of the Milstein Center's community of Centers, we adhere to the Library's existing agreements of atmosphere, care and accountability.
 But the Design Center staff is especially committed to the library’s tradition of facilitating a welcoming environment that is free of racist, sexist, homophobic, ableist, and unjust attitudes, comments, behaviors, and actions.

 While using the space, you agree to abide by the guidelines and suggestions of Center staff; you also agree to understand that Design Center staff are not obligated to--and cannot always--provide you with specialized, one-on-one support or attention while you're using the space.